altmp/altv-docs/articles/meta_data.md

     }
 });

+// If applicable, the `gameEntityDestroy` event can be used to undo changes that should only exist as long as the entity exists. alt.on("gameEntityDestroy", (entity) => {
+   // Remove meta changes for example
+});

 // To avoid duplicating the code in both events we move it to its own function function setTrackWidth(entity, trackWidth) {
     for (let i = 0; i < entity.wheelsCount; i++) {